peytoncordero/DRI25/html-css.md

 font-family: 'Lato', sans-serif;
 ```

-# Major Challenge: Styling Your Institute Website Using CSS
+# Major Challenge: Styling Your Personal Website Using CSS

 Using the CSS basics we've just reviewed, and the list of properties found on the <Link workshop='html-css' page='45'>`Properties page`</Link> and online, give your website some styling.